Information Quality Guidelines-Section 515

 Analytical reports are prepared using a variety of analytical techniques from simple tabulations and descriptive summary statistics to multivariate statistical methods and econometric models.
 Analytical techniques are reviewed for their appropriateness to the data and the analysis being conducted and are clearly identified in reports.

 GSA utilizes several simulation models, based on accepted statistical, financial, and scientific standards, to make estimates of the effects of economic trends and legislative and policy options on GSA products and programs now and in the future.
 Some simulation models have been or are being developed within GSA.
 Others are being developed under contracts.
-All contracts to develop simulation models provide for detailed documentation which describe the goals and objectives of the model, the data sources being used and the methodologies and assumptions employed.
+All contracts to develop simulation models provide for detailed documentation which describes the goals and objectives of the model, the data sources being used and the methodologies and assumptions employed.
 Contract reports are being made available on the Internet.
 Documentation is available for some simulation models that have been developed within GSA and will be prepared for others.

 All simulation models are extensively tested and reviewed within GSA to verify that the computer programs that were developed to implement the model conform to the stated objectives.
 Where appropriate, historical simulations are developed to evaluate the success of a model in producing reasonable projections.
 Periodically, technical advisory committees are convened to review a model's performance to help evaluate whether it meets its objectives.